Options for Employers When An Employee with Migraines Is Missing Work

 Are Migraines Covered Under the Americans with Disabilities Act?

 Some migraines may qualify as a disability under the Americans with Disabilities Act (ADA).
 The determination comes on a case by case basis for each individual.
-For people with migraine to qualify as a disability, an individual assessment will take into account:
+For people suffering from migraines to qualify as a disability, an individual assessment will take into account:

 • Whether the migraines are serious enough to limit the individual’s ability to perform the job or impacts the workplace negatively